gwonzi/gwonzi.github.io/README.md

-# gwonzi.github.io
+# gwonzi.github.io / gwonzi.com
-This is the repo for Gwonzi.com, a github-hosted website for our gaming group.
+This is the repo for gwonzi.com, a Github-hosted website for our gaming group.

+# Where does this go?
+I'm going to put a guide here for Corey on updating info.